Last Updated on July 15, 2022 by Wishbonix

 It is thought that the earliest examples of runic writing were charms or curses.
 Therefore, the 24 letters of Elder Futhark alphabet hold special meaning.
 Some claim that they can be used to predict the future through prophecy.
-A recent study published by two professors (of linguistics and history) in Melbourne, Australia has shown that runes had been used to create small magical objects, known as amulets.
-These amulets could be carried (usually in the form of a necklace or small stone) to protect one from evil or to bring good fortune.
+A common way to use runes is to inscribe them on amulets, talismans, and other magical objects.
+These amulets can be carried (usually in the form of a necklace or small stone) to protect one from evil or to bring good fortune.

 How to Use Runes

 Runes would often be used to invoke the protection and good favor from Nordic gods.
 In fact, the origin of runes is attributed to the gods in a famous Eddic poem titled “Havamal.”
 The author of this poem claims that the runes were created by Odin through an ancient act of self-sacrifice.
 Odin is best known for being the father of Thor and is associated with not only war and battle, but wisdom, magic, poetry, and prophecy.

 Though the origins and uses of the Elder Futhark alphabet still remain largely a mystery, most discovered runes (of the later alphabets) have been found as inscriptions on large, angular slabs of rock known as runestones.
 These stones were often erected as memorials to important men.